schindlo/Lykke.Service.Stellar.Api/README.md

     "ExplorerUrlFormats": [ "https://stellar.expert/explorer/testnet/account/{0}", "http://testnet.stellarchain.io/address/{0}" ]
   },
   "StellarApiJob": {
-    // Period in seconds of the wallet balance update job "WalletBalanceJobPeriodSeconds": 60,
+    // Period as TimeSpan of the wallet balance update job "WalletBalanceJobPeriod": "00:01:00",
-    // Period in seconds of the transaction history update job "TransactionHistoryJobPeriodSeconds": 120,
+    // Period as TimeSpan of the transaction history update job "TransactionHistoryJobPeriod": "00:02:00",
-    // Period in seconds of the broadcasts in progress update job "BroadcastInProgressJobPeriodSeconds": 120,
+    // Period as TimeSpan of the broadcasts in progress update job "BroadcastInProgressJobPeriod": "00:02:00",
     // Size of batches processed by the broadcasts in progress update job "BroadcastInProgressJobBatchSize": 100
   },